r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - Using R-devel not R 4.[123].x
 - timezone is Europe/London not Pacific/Auckland
-- OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 12 except for R-devel).
+- OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 13 except for R-devel).
-    However, the M1 mac-builder is running macOS 13 and CLT 14.3.
 - Later C/C++ compilers, different flags.
   Apple clang 14.0.3 seems a major update, with many aspects of
-    LLVM clang 16 having been ported.
+    LLVM clang 15/16 having been ported.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 and cmake, currently 3.25.2.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI .